pytexas/2024/docs/schedule/talks.md

 Jupyter notebooks are awesome!
 However, a notebook on its own is not a product or a service.
 Bridging this gap usually involves a complete rewrite into a web service that leaves behind all the awesome-ness of the notebook.
 What if we didn't have to do this?
 That's where Jupyrest comes in!
 Jupyrest is a library I created to solve this exact problem for my team at Microsoft.
 In this talk I'll show you how you can turn your Jupyter notebooks into a web service without any modifications to it.
 Jupyrest is being used at Microsoft by data scientists to deploy hundreds of microservices.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/HWIPkipolUk?si=KO5IfgJXc7pQ6Inj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HWIPkipolUk?si=KO5IfgJXc7pQ6Inj" title="Rest Easy with Jupyrest: Deploy notebooks as web services (Koushik Krishnan) - PyTexas 2024" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 **Speaker: Koushik Krishnan**